MenuClose Menu

 You can find details of our three-step process below.
 For further information on tax, using a solicitor, and answers to frequently asked questions, please read our guide What to do when someone dies.

 The first step is to let us know.
-The best way to do this is by calling 0300 020 0090, where we’ll start the claim.
-If needed, we’ll connect you to our dedicated bereavement team.
+The quickest way to do this is through our website.

 At a minimum, we’ll need to know: